BRIEF-Veresen says submitted request for rehearing of FERC's order issued on March 11

 April 11 Veresen Inc

-* Veresen announces submission of request for rehearing to FERC and execution of natural gas transportation agreements
+* Veresen says submission of request for rehearing to FERC and execution of natural gas transportation agreements

-* Says submitted request for rehearing of ferc's order issued on march 11, 2016
+* Veresen says co and pacific connector have entered into several agreements that demonstrate significant commercial support for projects

+* Veresen says Jordan Cove LNG Project expected to have initial design liquefaction capacity of about 6.0 million tonnes per annum

-* Veresen Inc says march 11, 2016 order denied applications for authorization to construct Jordan Cove LNG Terminal, pacific connector gas pipeline Source text for Eikon: Further company coverage: (Bengaluru Newsroom: +1 646 223 8780)
+* Veresen says FERC has 30 days to grant or deny request for rehearing Source text for Eikon: Further company coverage: (Bengaluru Newsroom: +1 646 223 8780)

 The DAX top-30 index looked set to open 0.4 percent higher on Wednesday, according to premarket data from brokerage Lang & Schwarz at 0736 GMT.